 The journey to certification involves intensive hands-on training, a deep understanding of anatomy and body mechanics, and a genuine passion for healing.
 At NOLA Bliss, we guide you through every step.
 As the only certified training center for Ashiatsu Deepfeet Bar Therapy on the Gulf Coast, we provide the expert instruction you need to become a confident and skilled practitioner.
 Think of certification as your official entry into the world of barefoot massage, opening up new possibilities for your practice and giving your clients the assurance that they are in highly capable hands (and feet!).

-Earning Your CEU Credits
+How to Earn Your CEU Credits with Ashiatsu

 For licensed massage therapists, Continuing Education Units (CEUs) are a professional requirement, but they’re also an opportunity for growth.
 The great news is that your Ashiatsu training doubles as a way to earn these essential credits.
 Reputable training programs are approved by national and state boards to provide CEUs, so you’re investing in your career and fulfilling your licensing requirements at the same time.
 For example, a foundational course can teach you a full-body routine over a weekend while providing you with the necessary CEUs to keep your license current.
 When you’re researching workshops, always confirm that they offer CEUs recognized by your state board.